 What is equally important is the baby’s growth in length and head circumference.
 During the first six months, his length will increase by about one inch per month.
 From 6-12 months, he will grow about 1/2 inch per month.
 Head circumference increases by 1/2 inch per month first during the first 6 months, and 1/4 inch per month during months 6-12.

 Family history is also a factor to consider when evaluating growth.
 A child that comes from a family of very short people is, in all likelihood, going to also going to be on the short side.
 A child that comes from a family of tall, thin people will tend to be tall and slender.

 Overall development should also be evaluated.
 Is the baby happy and developmentally on target?

-All of these factors need to be considered when evaluating the baby’s growth, not just how many ounces he gained in a given month.
+All of these factors need to be considered when evaluating your baby’s growth, not just how many ounces he gained in a given month.

 I have had two babies out of six who didn’t gain weight the way all the charts said that they should.
 They both started out at the 95th percentile and ended up at the 10th.
 I tried everything to get them to eat, and they still stayed on the low, low end of the charts.
 They are both fine now, and one is extremely thin and can eat anything without gaining weight, and the other is average weight.
 I think they were just genetically “programmed” to be skinny when they were younger, and as they grew older they settled into the weight pattern they were designed for.
 When they were babies I worried myself sick about their weight gain and tried my best to force feed them, but I never had much luck with that.